dojo/docs/howto.rst

       .fohooo { color: #15d32a; font-size: 16px; }
       </style>

     The html snippet simply defines the markup of your code.
 Dojo will then parse the dom nodes and create the widgets programatically.
-Usually the lifecycle goes as follows

       * Programmatic code generation
       * Dom manipulation